muziejus/activitybot/README.md

 If both conditions are met, the bot announces in the channel configured in the *incoming* webhook (also saved as `ENV[CHANNEL]`) that there is activity in a
     channel.
 The idea is that people who have FOMO have notifications set on on the announcement channel, so they are alerted.
-The default is “#zbullpen,” but you can use something more clever if you like.
+The default is “zbullpen,” but you can use something more clever if you like.

 Similarly, the bot’s announcement is saved as `ENV[ACTIVITY_MESSAGE]`, and the